clarity clinic

 Questions Parents Should Ask Before Choosing a PHP/IOP for Teens

 When it comes to supporting teenagers through their mental health challenges, trying to find the right way to help your teen can feel overwhelming.
-It can be difficult to know where to begin, there may even be some treatment options you were never aware of such as Adolescent Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP).
+It can be difficult to know where to begin; there may even be some treatment options you were never aware of, such as Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP).

 With so many factors to consider, where do you start?
 Keep reading to discover the key questions every parent should ask before enrolling their teen in a PHP or IOP program.
-Let’s dive in and explore what you need to know to choose the best PHP or IOP for your teen.
+Let’s dive in and explore what you need to know to choose the best program for your teen.

-Let’s begin by briefly covering what a partial hospitalization program and an intensive outpatient program for teens are.
-If you want to read more on what PHP treatment and IOP treatment are, head to our blog “PHP vs IOP Part 1: What Does it all Mean!?
+Let’s begin by briefly covering what a partial hospitalization program and an intensive outpatient program for teens even is.
+If you want to dive deeper into what PHP treatment and IOP treatment are, head to our blog “PHP vs IOP Part 1: What Does it all Mean!?

-Both PHP and IOP therapy are structured mental health treatment programs designed to provide comprehensive care for severe anxiety, depression, and mood disorders, while allowing teens to continue living at home and attending school.
+Both PHP and IOP therapy are structured mental health treatment programs designed to provide comprehensive care for anxiety, depression, stress, and other mood disorders, while allowing teens to continue living at home and attending school.

-• Partial Hospitalization Program (PHP): A PHP offers a higher level of care, typically involving 5-6 hours of therapy per day, 5 days a week.
-It’s ideal for teens who need intensive support but don’t require 24/7 inpatient care.
+• Partial Hospitalization Program (PHP): A PHP offers a supportive level of care, typically involving 5-6 hours of therapy per day, 5 days a week.
+It’s ideal for teens who need more support but don’t require 24/7 inpatient care.
 PHP programs often include individual therapy, group therapy, family counseling, and psychiatric services.

 • Intensive Outpatient Program (IOP): An IOP is a step down from PHP, usually involving 9-12 hours of therapy per week, spread across 3-4 days.
 It’s suited for teens who need consistent support but have more stability in their daily lives.
-IOPs focus on building coping skills, addressing underlying issues, and promoting long-term recovery.
+IOPs focus on building coping skills, addressing underlying issues, and promoting long-term growth and resilience.

-The goal of these programs is to equip the individuals attending with the tools they need to thrive while maintaining their connections to family, school, and community.
+The goal of these programs is to equip your children with the tools they need to thrive while maintaining their connections to family, school, and community.

 Here is a list of curated questions you should be asking clinics before signing up for their adolescent Partial Hospitalization Program or Intensive Outpatient Program for mental health.
 By asking questions like these, you will have more of the information you need to make an educated choice and find the right treatment program.